 There is a long history of art and artists being inspired by Rydal Hall and the surrounding valley.
 We have a range of sculptures and art installations throughout the grounds which can be explored by wandering around or by following one of our sculpture paths, all of which mysteriously lead back to the Tea Shop!

 The gardens and estate are open daily throughout the year.
 Entry is free, although donations towards garden maintenance and development are greatly appreciated.
-If you require car parking, please purchase a £5 parking permit.
-This permit is for the whole day and includes a £2 discount off your bill at our Tea Shop.
+Car parking £10, with £5 voucher to use in our tea shop the same day.
+Please note, we cannot always guarantee parking availability.

 Rydal Hall gardens are featured on the Great British Gardens website.